icub-tech-iit/outside-collaborators/README.md

 # outside-collaborators
-To manage outside collaborators automatically
+To automatically manage outside collaborators within an organization.

 ### 👨🏻‍💻 Maintainers
 This repository is maintained by: